Have you ever tasted a dish and wondered what that unique, slightly bitter flavor is? Chances are, it’s Kasoori Methi.

 How to Use Kasuri Methi

 Mithi leaves are a versatile spice used in various dishes to add flavor, aroma, and nutrition.
-It’s a good addition to vegetables, creamy cuisines, aloo methi, bread, raita, gravy dishes, and takes.
+It’s an excellent addition to vegetables, creamy cuisines, aloo methi, bread, raita, gravy dishes, and takes.
 Some common culinary uses of Kasuri Methi are:

-Ground leaves can be mixed with flour in parathas to make methi or stuffed parathas.
+Ground leaves can be mixed with flour in parathas to make MethiMethi or stuffed parathas.
 It gives the parathas a unique and delicious flavor.

-In vegetable dishes, it’s often added to stir-fried vegetables, such as potatoes or cauliflower, to add flavor and aroma.
+In vegetable-based dishes, it’s frequently introduced to stir-fried produce such as potatoes or cauliflower, providing a flavorful boost and an inviting aroma.

 Kasuri Methi Substitutes